kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>28 Jun 2021</dt></dl>Just as I was about to place and solder, I realized that numerous ENIG pads had gotten their gold scratched off by my repeated cleaning the solder off them.
 Not having any more unused boards, I have to order more.
 Ordered 3 from OSH Park.
 They take 10 to 20 days to arrive.

 <dl><dt>18 Jun 2021</dt></dl>Apparently my idea of using sparing amount of paste solder on the MSOP-8 packages is not a good idea.
-I tried minimizing the amound of paste in order to reduce solder bridging.
+I tried minimizing the amount of paste in order to reduce solder bridging.
 I'll need to abandon that idea and order a new stencil having normal apertures for the MSOP-8 packages.

 <dl><dt>16 Jun 2021</dt></dl>The oxidized contamination combined with my crazy sleep schedule overwhelmed me and made me miss my sunrise goal...